Evenlii/Evenlii.github.io/_pages/teaching.md

 * <a href="/assets/pdf/LLM.pdf" target="_blank">Large Language Models</a>.

+## Elective Courses: Formal Methods for AI, Ethics and Society

+For the upcoming 2024 Winter semester, I hold a role in developing the elective 'Formal Methods for AI, Ethics and Society' and also serve as the course's teaching assistant.

+The course will allow students to build on their understanding of the technical fundamentals learnt in the core course Fundamentals of AI, Data and Algorithms.
+In addition to the topics covered in Fundamentals of AI, Data and Algorithms, topics may be chosen from among a selection of theoretically fundamental issues in AI, Ethics and Society, with an emphasis on the cross-disciplinary analysis of these issues.
+Like Fundamentals of AI, Data and Algorithms, the core competency targeted is a conceptual understanding of the way modern artificial intelligence systems operate, and on developing tools for understanding their import.

+More information is coming soon ......

-For more details about the course or the program, please feel free to reach out to me via email at evenli@hku.hk
+**For more details about the course or the program, please feel free to reach out to me via email at evenli@hku.hk**